Skip to Content

 *NOTE: Courses that are bolded and italicized are only offered in the indicated term for the Fall/Winter session.
 Any other courses listed for each year may be taken in either the Fall or the Winter terms, depending on course availability, with a maximum of five courses in each term.*

-For information about your degree requirements you can review the Undergraduate Calendar or the BSW Degree Requirements page, which indicates the program requirements for the BSW.
+For information about your degree requirements you can review the Undergraduate Calendar or the BSW Program Requirements page, which indicates the program requirements for the BSW.

 Considerations For Planning Your Degree Progression

-“How do I plan out my degree progression and program requirements?”
-It is important to consider some factors when planning out your degree progression and trying to build a course sequencing plan, these include:
+Here are some factors to consider when planning out your degree progression and trying to build a course sequencing plan:

 Remaining Requirements

-You familiarize yourself with your academic audit, this is a “road map” to your degree requirements.
+You familiarize yourself with your academic audit, this is a “road map” to your degree requirements, and it will specify how many credits you need to graduate.
 Please see the BSW Academic Audit page for learning how to read your audit.

 Course Load

 You consider how many courses you want to take per term.
-Generally course sequencing is for Fall and Winter terms [with maximum credit limit of 2.5 credits], but students do have the option to take courses in the Summer terms [with maximum credit limit of 2.0 credits].
+Standard course sequencing for the program involves Fall and Winter terms but students do have the option to take courses in the Summer terms.
+The credit limit in a term is set out by Carleton University for all undergraduate degree students, as stated in section 2.1.4. of the Undergraduate Calendar.

 Course Offerings

 You must consider general course offerings by departments.
 Students can explore the public class schedule and compare course offerings in a Fall or Winter term to gain an understanding of when specific courses are generally offered in an academic year.
+Availability of SOWK course offerings can be seen in the above course sequencing for the standard degree track of the program above.
 Please note that this does not guarantee that a specific course will be offered in future academic years, but rather it may help you to gain a sense of general class scheduling for a specific subject or discipline such as when SOWK courses are offered (Fall and Winter, or just one specific term) or required courses for a minor.

 Undergraduate Calendar Requirements